dotabod/.github/profile/README.md

 # [Dotabod.com](https://dotabod.com) 🌺

-By leveraging insights from the Dota 2 official API, Dotabod will know exactly when to hide sensitive streamer information or engage with your Twitch audience.
+Based on information acquired through the Dota 2 official API, Dotabod will know the perfect times to conceal your sensitive streamer info or talk with your audience on Twitch.

 ---

-## Top features
+## Key features

 ### Twitch predictions creator

-Let your chatters bet with their native Twitch channel points whether you win or lose the game.
-After the match ends, the bets will close and points go to the winners!
+Allow your chatters to bet using their Twitch channel points on whether you are going to win or lose the match.
+Bets will close after the game ends, and the points will go to the winners!

 ### Minimap and hero picks blocker

- Stream snipers ruining your games?
+Are stream snipers messing up your games?
 Tired of getting your picks banned?
-Your wards will be protected by our minimap blocker, and our picks blocker will make it impossible to see what hero you picked.
-Hides and shows when it needs to, automatically!
+Hides your wards with our minimap blocker, hides your picks with our picks blocker, and which hero you pick.
+Shows automatically when it needs to hide and show!

 ### OBS scene switching

-Switch between scenes without a single click or press of a button.
-Dotabod will choose between three scenes based on whether you're disconnected from Dota, in an active game, or in picking phase.
+Change scenes without a single click or press of a button.
+Dotabod will select one of the three scenes in case you are disconnected from Dota in an active game or in a picking phase.

----